drewbarontini/gificiency/README.md

 - Upload the entire directory to your server

-The `$url` variable is the URL to your application, and the `$dir` variable is a relative path to where you are storing the media (GIFs, images).
+The `$url` variable is the URL to your application, and the `$dir` variable is a relative path (from the directory you uploaded the files to) to where you are storing the media (GIFs, images).